From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Modeling Key Transitions

-Here, discretization is the process that allows us to compare key transitions whose measurable values are different (\eg that have different durations or signing intervals) but whose \emph{behavior} is similar or the same.
-We discretize features (1) through (9) based on whether their values are $< 0$, $= 0$, $> 0$, or N/A.\footnote{N/A can result for elements such as measurements of {\tt DS} records for ZSKs that have no {\tt DS} record to measure} Later, in \autoref{sec:classification}, we will see that N/A cases do not have an impact on transition classes.
-The value of each feature is the width of the interval defining that feature, \ie $b-a$ for an interval $[a,b]$.
-For intervals defined as intersections of other intervals, \eg \textit{DoubleSig}, the respective values are always non-negative, while others can assume negative values, \eg \textit{PreDS} can be negative when a KSK is securely delegated \emph{before} being signed and included in the \texttt{DNSKEY} RRset ($L_\alpha(k_d) \ge DS_\alpha(k_d)$).
-Discretization allows us to empirically compare completely independent key transitions.
-For example, if two keys in a transition are both observed to be signing data at the same time, their observed \emph{DoubleSig} feature would be a finite value.
+Discretization facilitates an empirically simple comparison of completely independent key transitions.
+For example, if two keys in a transition are both observed to be signing data at the same time, their observed \emph{DoubleSig} interval width would be a finite value.
 This would then be discretized as $> 0$.
-Two other keys, in another transition (possibly in another zone) would likely have a different finite time period value, but would be discretized to the same discrete classification value, and thus enable comparisons between the transitions.
+Two other keys, in another transition (possibly in another zone) would likely have different interval widths, but would be assigned to the same discrete classification value, and would thus enable comparisons between these transitions.
 As a result, every pairwise key transition can be represented as an ordered set of discretized features.